Parishes with the same name

 Huish The small parish of Huish in north Devon includes the former Yeo estate at Heanton Satchville.
 The parish of North Huish lies some eight miles from Totnes.
 The Somerset parish of Huish Champflower is three miles west of Wiveliscombe.

-Jacobstowe Usually spelt with an e, this parish is in east Cornwall, twelve miles north of Launceston.
-Jacobstow in Devon, usually spelt without an e, is four miles north of Okehampton.
+Jacobstowe Nowadays spelt with an e, this parish is in east Cornwall, twelve miles north of Launceston.
+Jacobstow in Devon (nowadays spelt without an e) is four miles north of Okehampton.

 Lanteglos This north Cornwall parish is sometimes referred to as Lanteglos by Camelford to distinguish it from Lanteglos on the southern coast of the county (Lanteglos by Fowey), which includes the village of Polruan.